pboling/railsbling.com/README.md

 # RailsBling.com

-This is the website of Peter Boling.
+This is the website of Peter Boling, of Earth.

 Run locally with: